Naturally occurring half steps (natural half step to another natural) are between B/C & E/F. [E♯ = F; E = F♭; B♯ = C; B = C♭].

 With Sharps & Flats

 Some tones/frets have 2 names.
 These are called enharmonics.
-Enharmonic means same note, different name.
+Enharmonic means the same tone, different name.

-The sharp - - raises any tone one half step, & the flat - - lowers any tone one half step.
-Double-flats and sharps are possible (theoretically anything is possible - we use what works the best, so one million sharp is possible, but not popular).
+The sharp - ♯ - raises any tone one half step, & the flat - ♭ - lowers any tone one half step.
+Double-flats and sharps are possible (theoretically anything is possible - we use what works the best, so A or E one million sharp is possible, but not popular).

 To Remember, Do These Things